jesg/systemd-units/selenium/README.md

 Run Selenium Grid
 =================
 ```
-systemctl start selenium.hub
-systemctl start selenium.node
+systemctl start 'selenium.*'
 ```

-Note that order does not matter.
+Systemd units can be started by a pattern.

 View Logs
 =========